menu icon

 Of course, chunky yarn would make the bag become a large tote versus a phone bag so keep that in mind.

-Can I use alternative handles?
+Can I use alternative handles for the crochet orca pattern?

 Of course!
 I usually make my handles out of crochet, but you can always add on a different handle if you want it to be stronger.